armijnhemel/binaryanalysis-ng/src/elf/README.md

 Since Neo4J tends to shuffle these download links around every once in a while they might not be accurate.

-# Usage

-1. start and configure Neo4J (out of scope of this document)
-2. unpack a root file system of a firmware into a directory (example: /tmp/rootfs)
-3. adapt the configuration file to change the directory where Cypher files will be stored
-4. run the script: `python3 generate_elf_graph.py -c /path/to/config -d /path/to/bang/result/directory`
-5. load the resulting Cypher file into Neo4J

-# Example

-(picture for this example can be found in the directory `pics`)

-This script can be used to generate graphs after unpacking a firmware with BANG.
-For example:

-    $ python3 generate_elf_graph.py -c graph.config -d ~/tmp/bang-scan-gpiy5nb2/

-Then load the graph into Neo4J (figure 1) and after it has finished loading (figure 2) run the loaded graph by "playing" the script.
+Then load the Cypher file into Neo4J (figure 1) and after it has finished loading (figure 2) run the loaded graph by "playing" the script.
 This should load all the data into the database and nodes and edges should show up in the database overview (figure 3).
 Clicking on "ELF" should show a number of nodes of the type "ELF" (figure 4).

-It might be that Neo4J barfs saying that there is a StackOverflowError and suggests to increase the size of the stack.
+It might be that Neo4J displays an error saying that there is a `StackOverflowError` and suggests to increase the size of the stack.
 As there will likely be quite a few nodes and edges it is advised to increase the stack a bit more than the suggested 2M, and set it to 200M or so:

     dbms.jvm.additional=-Xss200M